gateio/gateapi-java/docs/RebateApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         RebateApi apiInstance = new RebateApi(defaultClient);
-        String currencyPair = "BTC_USDT"; // String | Specify the currency pair, if not specified, return all currency pairs.
-        Long userId = 10003L; // Long | User ID.
-If not specified, all user records will be returned.
-        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        String currencyPair = "BTC_USDT"; // String | Specify the trading pair.
+If not specified, returns all trading pairs Long userId = 10003L; // Long | User ID.
+If not specified, all user records will be returned Long from = 1602120000L; // Long | Start time for querying records, defaults to 7 days before current time if not specified
-        Long to = 1602123600L; // Long | Time range ending, default to current time.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Long to = 1602123600L; // Long | End timestamp for the query, defaults to current time if not specified Integer limit = 100; // Integer | Maximum number of records returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 try {
-        try {
             List<AgencyTransactionHistory> result = apiInstance.agencyTransactionHistory()
                         .currencyPair(currencyPair)